meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: an array of `facetName`s or `["*"]` **Default value**: `null`

-Adds the count of matching facet terms to the query's returned fields.
+Returns the number of documents matching the current search query for each given facet.

 This argument can take two values: